 Interview Guide B: Adolescent Focus Group Discussions

-(Gender-Stratified FGDs — 6–10 participants per group)
+(Gender stratified focus group discussions, six to eight participants per group)

 Facilitator note: Run separate groups for girls and boys.
 Co-facilitate with a same-gender note-taker.
 Begin with a clear explanation of ground rules: confidentiality within the group, respect for all views, no pressure to share personal experiences, and the right to pass on any question.
 Use participatory warm-up activities before beginning substantive discussion.
 Have a counsellor available on-site.